Learning & Engagement Opportunities

 Fall Session Dates:

-This five-part series offers flexible, come-when-you-can sessions designed to support summer program planning through peer learning and shared experience.
+• Previously known as our “Summer Planning” sessions, this five-part series offers flexible, come-when-you-can sessions designed to support summer program planning through peer learning and shared experience.
 We kick things off in October with space to reflect on summer successes and challenges, and to begin early planning for the year ahead.

 Future sessions—held in November, January, February, and March—will focus on topics shaped by participants, such as student and family recruitment, staff hiring and development, and field trip planning.
 Join for the topics that matter most to you!